-17) For the reasons disclosed hereinabove, both the petitions are dismissed.
+17) For the reasons disclosed hereinabove, this petition is dismissed.
 However, we direct the learned Judge of the Accountability Court to decide the instant reference on merits within four months and submit report to this Court through MIT-II.
 JUDGE JUDGE